 As the article notes, firms looking to purchase medical practices often purport that by selling, physicians can focus more on providing medical care, spend less time dealing with the financial and tiresome aspects of running a health care business, and position their practice for growth and prosperity.

-While that may sound attractive, physicians entertaining the idea of selling a practice to a publicly-traded company, as well as any business or hedge fund looking to acquire a medical practice in the Lone Star state, needs to know it may not be so easy in Texas.
+While that may sound attractive, physicians entertaining the idea of selling a practice to a publicly-traded company, as well as any business or hedge fund looking to acquire a medical practice in Texas, needs to know it may not be so easy.
 While such arrangements may be possible in states like Florida or Minnesota, restrictive Texas laws mean they may not always work here.

 The Prohibition Against the Corporate Practice of Medicine

 Physicians and medical practices are governed by a complex patchwork of state and federal regulations.
 Among these is Texas’ own state law against the corporate practice of medicine.
 In short, this regulation essentially prohibits any non-licensed physician from (1) owning a medical practice, or (2) employing physicians.

 The idea behind the law is to prevent medical practices from being run by individuals and entities who don’t possess a medical background or license, and who may potentially compromise, control, or influence professional medical judgment, ethics, and patient care.
 It’s a law intended to ensure patients have access to sound and ethically driven care, and not care motivated by profits or other factors.